 Our management team has decades of experience leading successful initiatives in pharmaceutical discovery, development, and commercialization.

-Mr. Schmitt brings 30 years of successful industry experience in operations management, new product development, and business development, having held senior executive positions in both large pharmaceutical and small biotechnology companies, including Genus Oncology LLC, Searle / Pharmacia, and Ilex Oncology.
+Mr. Schmitt brings over 30 years of successful industry experience in operations management, new product development, and business development, having held senior executive positions in both large pharmaceutical and small biotechnology companies, including Fujisawa, Searle / Pharmacia, and Ilex Oncology.
 During his career, Daniel has led and contributed to the successful development and launch of over 12 pharmaceutical products, and has constructed and executed numerous high value licensing, acquisition, and development deals for biotech and pharmaceutical companies totaling nearly $1 billion in upfront and potential milestone payments.

 Mr. Schmitt received his M.B.A and a B.S. in Chemistry and Theoretical Mathematics from West Virginia University, and has held research positions affiliated with the National Foundation for Cancer Research and at the University of North Carolina School of Medicine.
-He serves as an Entrepreneur-in-Residence at Northwestern University, and as an external expert consultant for the University of Chicago and the University of Illinois-Chicago.
+He has served as an Entrepreneur-in-Residence at Northwestern University, and as an external expert consultant for the University of Chicago and the University of Illinois-Chicago.
 Mr. Schmitt is also a founding member of Chicago Innovation Mentors.

 Dr. Mazar serves as the Entrepreneur-in-Residence and the Director, Center for Developmental Therapeutics (CDT) within the Chemistry of Life Processes Institute at Northwestern University.
 Prior to joining Northwestern University, Dr. Mazar was the Chief Scientific Officer at Attenuon, LLC in San Diego and led discovery and development efforts resulting in three drugs entering oncology clinical trials.